 How do you make money?

-I charge a flat subscription for financial planning that ranges from $2,400 to $4,800 annually (billed monthly).
-I have two optional services along with the subscription: investment management at a rate of .25% of the investment account value annually (billed quarterly) and tax preparation services (fee depends on complexity, but starts at $300).
+I charge a flat subscription for financial planning that ranges from $3,000 to $6,000 annually (billed monthly).
+I have two optional services along with the subscription: investment management at a rate of .25% of the investment account value annually (billed quarterly) and tax preparation services.
 I don’t make any commissions or referral fees, ever.
-I’m a proud member of NAPFA, an organization of fee-only planners.
+I’m a proud member of NAPFA, an organization of fee-only financial planners.

 I’m interested in working with you.
 What is the process?

-Before signing up, let’s make sure we’re a good fit.
-We’ll start with a 30 minute introductory meeting.
-If we like each other, we’ll have another meeting to do a deeper dive on your financial goals (one hour).
+Before signing up, let’s get to know each other.
+We’ll start with a 30-minute introductory meeting to talk about what’s going on in your life and how I can help.
+If we like each other, we’ll have another meeting to do a deeper dive into your financial goals (one hour).
 I’ll then provide you with a quote for financial planning services.